Gilberto-Guzman2/Javier_And_Elizabeth_Weeding/readme.md

 - Remove the timeline; jump directly to the invitation with the headline “Our love story begins!”.
 - Optionally show two locations on the same Google Map.
 - Replace the Bridesmaids and Groomsmen sections with an Itinerary (timeline-style schedule).
-- Add a Dress Code section.
+- Add a Dress Code section. codigo de vestimenta... imagen texto
 - Add a Hotels (accommodations) section.
 - Replace the built-in RSVP form with Google Forms.
 - Add a gift registry link and bank account details.
 - Remove the Gallery section.